aloncohenn/trapp-frontend/README.md

 # TrApp

 TrApp tracks your applications to developer jobs, allowing you to focus on the job search.
+Create todo lists, get curated interview prep videos for each job application, and organize where you are in the timeline of each application.

 ### Live Demo: https://trapp-frontend.now.sh